Twelve Principal Tatchlan Faces banner

 Sukakap

 Sukakap is the ‘ Unflinching Face of Truth.’
 In appearance, her Face is the most changeable while keeping a consistent form.
-Like Skarashing, her Face is halved, but Sukakap displays a life and death side.
+Like Skarashing, her Face is halved, but Sukakap displays a life-and-death side.
 The life mask is usually on the left side, matched by a skull face on the right side.
-The life face and skull change appearance continually.
+The life face and skull continually change appearance.

-Sukakap Face Dancers, as with those serving Skarashing, appear divided in two.
+Sukakap Face Dancers, as with those serving Skarashing, appear to be divided into two groups.
 Here, the servants are divided into life and death halves.
 Their living half may be as attractive as those serving Naprahath or Kava-Kura, but their dead half is either plain or, more commonly, a skeleton, resembling, to some extent, those dancing for Muramal.
 The bones may be white, black or covered in patterns.
-These bones may be painted directly onto their bodies or take the form of woven or another textile costume.
+These bones may be painted directly onto their bodies or take the form of a woven or other textile costume.
 A common variation is for the death side to have actual bones, the same size as those possessed by the wearer, attached in pieces at the front and back of the dancer.
 This leads to a particular set of sounds as they move.
 Azel Betweens are the leaders of these festivals as well as three others in the Tatchlan Face calendar.

 Sukakap Bestowals

-Seldom is anything beyond various life and death faces given out on Sukakap Day.
+Seldom is anything beyond the various life-and-death faces given out on Sukakap Day.

 Northern Court Station